 In the last few years, the points for UCD Arts Degree (DN500) has been dropping.
-Kilmartin believes this is not a reflection on UCD arts however but a reflection of the push from schools, parents and the state to encourage Leaving Cert students to pursue STEM (Science Technology Engineering and Maths) courses.
+Kilmartin believes this is not a reflection on UCD arts itself but a reflection of the push from schools, parents and the state to encourage Leaving Cert students to pursue STEM (Science, Technology, Engineering and Maths) courses.

 “With the new four year arts programme and the recent changes to the HDip to make it a two year course means that it would take a UCD graduate the same length of time to qualify as a teacher than as a junior doctor.”

-However Brady also noted that no matter how it is dressed up, a BA degree is simply not worth as much to employers as a BSc.
-Brady also believes that in the current system a student could have a masters degree in 4 years from UCD, which would be more valuable to employers.
-With the new four year arts programme and the recent changes to the HDip to make it a two year course means that it would take a UCD graduate the same length of time to qualify as a teacher than as a junior doctor.
+However, Brady also noted that no matter how it is dressed up, a BA degree is simply not worth as much to employers as a BSc.
+Brady also believes that in the current system a student could have a master’s degree in 4 years from UCD, which would be more valuable to employers.
+With the new four-year arts programme, and the recent changes to the HDip to make it into a two-year course, it would take a UCD graduate the same length of time to qualify to be a teacher or a junior doctor.

 “From an employability point of view” said Kilmartin “I don’t think it’s [the new degree options] going to make much of a difference.
 Now the ability to take an internship or an extended research project might” she added.